Neural Preconditioned Born Series: A Metric-Matched Framework for Learning-based Preconditioners

 \subsection{Neural Preconditioned Born Series (NPBS) iteration}

-Proposition~\ref{prop:equivalence_spectral} shows that the Lippmann--Schwinger/CBS operator corresponds to left preconditioning by the shifted Laplacian.
-CBS uses a scalar relaxation $\gamma$ in these preconditioned coordinates; NPBS replaces $\gamma I$ with a learned operator $\mathcal{M}_\theta$ acting in the \emph{same} coordinates.
+Proposition~\ref{prop:equivalence_spectral} shows that the Lippmann--Schwinger/CBS operator corresponds to shifted-Laplacian left preconditioning.
+CBS uses a diagonal (pointwise) preconditioner $\gamma$ in these preconditioned coordinates; NPBS replaces $\gamma$ with a learned operator $\mathcal{M}_\theta$ acting in the \emph{same} coordinates.

 \paragraph{Efficient integral-form implementation.} Define the Born fixed-point map $\bm u \mapsto G_\eta(V_\eta \bm u + \bm f)$.
 At iterate $u^m$, NPBS updates via